erichschroeter/sc/README.md

 alternative is to manually check submitted code for guideline infractions, which is prone to human error.

+# Installation

+Installation should be as simple as:

+    python setup.py install

 # Development

 The style rules are organized via different languages, since each language may